 One of the criticisms occasionally levelled at Spielberg is that he’s too willing to wallow in schmaltz and sentimentality.
 When someone refers to a movie as “Spielbergian”, they’re often evoking a particular kind of saccharine emotion – a feeling that is most intimately connected to E.T.
 The Extra-Terrestrial.
 The tale of a big-eyed critter from outer space bonding with a 10-year-old boy is the film that launched a thousand tearful family evenings.

 E.T. phone home!
-Best science fiction movies
+Best alien movies

 The joy is that Spielberg is always capable of grounding his schmaltz in a world that feels real and believable, even when extra-terrestrial botanists with glowing fingers enter the equation.